Grand tourer: 1956 Ferrari 250 GT

 1953 saw the first serious attempt to series produce the Ferrari motor car, two models of the Type 250 Europa being produced.
 The cars were an evolution of the previous models, available with either the Colombo or Lampredi versions of the 250 V12 engine, coil spring front suspension, an improved sports gearbox (four speeds) with Porsche synchromesh, large drum brakes and luxurious outfitting.
 A few appeared in motorsports but did not initially threaten the international Mercedes-Benz 300 SL and Porsche 356 competition.

 After its 1956 debut, the 250 GT "went from strength to strength".
-Powered by the Colombo 250 engine, output was up to 240 b.h.p. at 7,000 r.p.m.
-A short-wheelbase (SWB) version of the 250 chassis was employed for improved handling and road-holding in corners, and top speed was up to 157 m.p.h.
+Powered by the Colombo 250 engine, output was up to 240 bhp at 7,000 rpm A short-wheelbase (SWB) version of the 250 chassis was employed for improved handling and road-holding in corners, and top speed was up to 157 m.p.h.
 In 1957 Gendebien finished third overall in the Mille Miglia, and won the "index of performance".
 Alfonso de Portago won the Tour de France and GT races at Montlhéry and Castelfusano in a lightweight Carrozzeria Scaglietti 250 GT.
 Gendebien became a gran turismo specialist in 250 GTs when he wasn't driving sports racing Ferrari Testa Rossas ("Red Heads" for their red engine covers), achieving success in both the Giro Sicilia and Tour de France.

 In 1958, sports racing Testa Rossas swept the Manufacturer's Championship, and in 1959 the T.R. engine was adapted to the 250 GT.
 The spark plugs were relocated and each cylinder now had a separate intake port.
 Larger Weber twin-choke carburetors were employed in a triple configuration (sports racing T.R.s employed six) and some special customer cars had three four-choke Webers (one choke per cylinder).
 Dry-sump lubrication was employed, and the camshaft valve timing was only slightly less than the full-race Testa Rossas.
-G.T. power was up to 267 b.h.p. at 7,000 r.p.m.
-(240 b.h.p at 6,800 rpm for road versions).
+G.T. power was up to 267 bhp at 7,000 rpm (240 bhp at 6,800 rpm for road versions).
 Experiments were conducted with Dunlop disc brakes, which were adopted in 1960, along with an even shorter wheelbase for competizione versions.